 This recent knowledge has built upon our long-standing appreciation of microorganisms as agents of disease as well as their central role in food production, food spoilage and foodborne illness.

-The microbiology group are actively involved in researching these topics via cross-cutting research themes with other NICHE groups, other schools within Ulster University as well collaborations with external organisations both nationally and internationally.
+The microbiology group are actively involved in researching these topics via cross-cutting research themes with other NICHE groups and other Faculties within Ulster University, as well collaborations with external organisations both nationally and internationally.